North Karnataka: History of Kannada language

 Kannada is one of the oldest Dravidian languages, with an age of at least 2,000 years.
-The spoken language is said to have separated from its proto-Dravidian source later than Tamil, and at about the same time as Tulu.
-However, the archaeological evidence indicates a written tradition for this language of around 1,500–1,600 years.
+The spoken language is said to have separated from its proto-Dravidian source later than Tamil.
+However, the archaeological evidence indicates a written tradition for this language of around 1,800–2,000 years.
 The initial development of Kannada is similar to that of other Dravidian languages and independent of Sanskrit.
 In later centuries, Kannada has been greatly influenced by Sanskrit in vocabulary, grammar and literary style.

 As for the Dravidian race, the Monier-Williams Sanskrit Dictionary lists for the Sanskrit word draviḍa a meaning of a "collective name for Karnatakas, Gurjaras, Kannadigas and Mahārāstras".
 North Karnataka has its own dialect of Kannada.